Share on: Share on X fb in

 The best sensor on dry condition is obviously Polar H10 electrical sensor.
 But Polar wrote a disclaimer for H10 and all the electrical sensors: “It’s good to notice that sea and pool water are very conductive, which may prevent the chest strap to detect heart rate impulses in water”.

-For this reasons, before this test, I preferred to use Polar Verity Sense optical sensor, wearing it on the upper left arm.
+For these reasons, before this test, I preferred to use Polar Verity Sense optical sensor, wearing it on the upper left arm.
 I used it because the optical sensor is more comfortable than the H10 chest sensor.
 This is true especially during fast swimming.
 Sometimes the chest strap can be moved by the water, you can prevent this with a stronger grip, but the comfort is even worse.

-Polar H10 vs Garmin HRM 600
+Polar H10 vs Garmin HRM 600 chest electrical sensor

 HRM 600 Pro;